 But if you can teach your student good spending habits, especially if this is their first time with a credit card, they’ll be thankful to you in the long run.

-You may have a son or daughter who has dreamed of going to med school since they were little, but most students are unsure of what they want to do with their future, and this will likely be a common thread throughout their four years in college.
+You may have a son or daughter who has dreamed of going to med school since they were little, but most students are unsure of what they want to do with their futures or what life after graduation will look like.
+This might be a common thread throughout their four years in college.